IvanCYX/HoloLens2/Assets/Scripts/Arduino/README.md

 This section focuses on elucidating the intricacies of establishing communication between the HoloLens 2, a cutting-edge mixed reality device, and a WiFi-enabled Arduino Module.
 Leveraging the HoloLens 2's capabilities, users gain the ability to engage with augmented reality elements that serve as triggers for tangible, real-world events.
 This is achieved by transmitting a WiFi signal from the HoloLens 2 to the Arduino, a versatile microcontroller platform.
 Subsequently, the Arduino adeptly emits an electronic analog signal, enabling seamless interaction with an extensive range of electronic components, circuits, and devices.

 ## Tools
-Navigating to the **Assets --> Arduino** folder, we find all the scripts and sketches we need that allow the HoloLens 2 to communicate with the Arduino:
+Navigating to the **Assets --> Scripts --> Arduino** folder, we find all the scripts and sketches we need that allow the HoloLens 2 to communicate with the Arduino:
 - ArduinoCommunication
 - ipaddress sketch
 - secrets